Augmentation: past, futures, possibilities and pathways

 Call for papers and performances:

-The 2019 Australasian Jazz and Improvisation Research Network will this year be convened by the University of Tasmania (UTAS)
+The 2020 Australasian Jazz and Improvisation Research Network will be convened by the University of Tasmania (UTAS)

 Conference Date: 8th - 10th June 2020

 We are inviting proposals for academic papers, research performances and panel discussions.
 The state-of-the-art venue has the technological capacity and purpose-designed performance/presentation spaces for enabling a wide range of presentations.

 The 2020 theme of Augmentation: past, futures, possibilities and pathways can mean many things, including but not limited to:

 New and repurposed technology as resources for improvisation

 How can new technologies coexist with the ‘jazz tradition’